 Not every floor works with underfloor heating, so keep an eye out for this symbol when comparing styles.
 It allows you to eliminate products that won’t perform optimally once installed.
 Make sure to look at the best flooring for underfloor heating if it’s a big priority for you.

 Water-resistant and Waterproof are often used interchangeably when they are not the same thing.
 Water-resistant floors can resist spills and daily splashes.
-Waterproof floors are recommended for areas where there is a frequent presence of moisture.
-That’s why choosing waterproof luxury vinyl flooring in bathrooms is a smart move instead of choosing flooring by looks only.
+Waterproof floors are recommended for areas with frequent moisture.
+That’s why choosing waterproof luxury vinyl flooring for bathrooms is a smart move, rather than choosing flooring by looks alone.

 Which Symbols Matter in Each Room?

-Flooring symbols that apply will vary depending on the location of the flooring.
+Flooring symbols that apply will vary depending on the flooring location.
 A symbol that you care about in your hallway might not apply to your bedroom the most.
-By first considering room-type, you can narrow down symbols to ones that impact daily life and not just style.
+By first considering room type, you can narrow down symbols to those that impact daily life rather than just style.

-- Kitchen: Durability and water-resistance are likely your biggest priorities here.
-Frequent spills, foot traffic and daily cleaning means these certifications matter more than aesthetics alone.
+• Kitchen: Durability and water-resistance are likely your biggest priorities here.
+Frequent spills, foot traffic and daily cleaning mean these certifications matter more than aesthetics alone.

-- Hallway: Because hallways tend to have heavier traffic every day, use class and wear-rating should be taken into account when looking at flooring options.
+• Hallways: Because they tend to have heavier traffic every day, the class and wear ratings should be considered when selecting flooring options.
 A beautiful floor that isn’t rated for high-traffic areas may wear thin sooner than you’d like.

 How to Compare Flooring Labels in 60 Seconds

-- Focus on wearability ratings: Flooring Class, AC rating or wear layer thickness will typically be more useful labels to compare long-term performance against than brand or product name.
+2. Focus on wearability ratings: Flooring Class, AC rating, or wear layer thickness will typically be more useful labels for comparing long-term performance than brand or product name.

-- Identify moisture & slip ratings: Water resistance, waterproof ratings and slip ratings are more important than aesthetics when looking at kitchens, bathrooms, hallways and entrances.
+3. Identify moisture & slip ratings: Water resistance, waterproof ratings, and slip ratings are more important than aesthetics when evaluating kitchens, bathrooms, hallways, and entrances.

-- Ensure it works with heating: If you have underfloor heating don’t waste time comparing flooring that isn’t compatible.
+4. Ensure it works with heating: If you have underfloor heating, don’t waste time comparing flooring that isn’t compatible.

-- Compare colour and finish: When you know the technical labels are suitable for the room you can focus on how the floor looks and fits your budget.
+5. Compare colour and finish: When you know the technical labels are suitable for the room, you can focus on how the floor looks and fits your budget.

 Final Thoughts: Read The Symbols Before You Buy

 Symbols on flooring might be small, but they can provide you with an enormous amount of information about how the product will actually perform in your home.
-Understanding the important factors such as; wear rating, slip resistance, moisture protection and heating compatibility can prevent costly mistakes and help you choose a floor that will work best in that particular room.
+Understanding key factors, such as wear rating, slip resistance, moisture protection, and heating compatibility, can help you avoid costly mistakes and choose a floor that best suits that particular room.
 Once you have those bases covered, it becomes easy to compare your style, colour and budget choices with peace of mind.
 Visit Flooring Surgeons to see our full range and find out more about which floors may be suitable for you.

 Ana.Soltanpoor